umang4846/Lucient-Innovation-Interview/README.md

 Note : please find sql file and import it in MySQL Workbench

-Create a MySQL database with the name lucentinterview and add the credentials to /resources/application.properties.
+Create a MySQL database 'lucentinterview' and set username and password it. also add the credentials to /resources/application.properties.

-The default ones are :
+Like this :
 ```
 server.port=2020